-Management's Discussion and Analysis for the six months ended June 30, 2023
+Management's Discussion and Analysis for the nine months ended September 30, 2023

-The Company also announced in July 2018 that it entered into a Lease/Purchase Agreement with Castelton Park LLC of Sparks, Nevada to acquire five patented claims covering 83.5 acres along the Cherokee vein system.
+Park LLC of Sparks, Nevada to acquire five patented claims covering 83.5 acres along the Cherokee vein system.

 Further sampling results, along the 12+ kilometre long structures were announced on October 2018.
 A new zone called Hidden Treasure was identified in the southeastern portion of the property.
 Hidden Treasure lies east-southeast of the historic Johnnie Mine and hosts some of the highest gold values collected to date on the Cherokee property.
 It occurs where the high-grade Cherokee and Mojoto vein systems are interpreted to merge.